 International networks and organizations

-CHS Alternativo through its participation in networks and the formation of strategic alliances and agreements, with state and civil society organizations, seeks to establish synergies to develop sustainable actions and achieve common objectives.
+CHS Alternativo through its participation in networks and due to its strategic partnerships and agreements, with the State and civil society organizations, seeks to built synergies to develop sustainable actions and achieve common goals.

 Ministry of Justice and Human Rights

-This agreement will allow joint cooperation actions to strengthen the inter-institutional articulation in the protection of the most vulnerable populations, especially to victims or survivors of human trafficking, smuggling of migrants, sexual exploitation of children and adolescents (Sexual Exploitation of Girls, Boys and Adolescents – ESNNA), child labor and missing persons.
+This agreement will allow joint actions to strengthen the inter-institutional coordination to protect the most vulnerable populations, especially to victims or survivors of human trafficking, smuggling of migrants, sexual exploitation of children and adolescents (CSE), child labor and missing persons.

 Ministry of Women and Vulnerable Populations

-This agreement will allow joining efforts to implement actions aimed at the promotion and defense of the human rights of girls, boys, adolescents and women victims of trafficking and sexual exploitation in our country and of those who are at risk of being victims.
+This agreement will allow joining efforts to implement actions aimed at the promotion and defense of the human rights of children, adolescents and women who are victims of trafficking and sexual exploitation in our country and of those who are at high-risk.

 Ministry of Foreign Trade and Tourism

-The objective of the agreement is to formulate joint initiatives, establish mechanisms and carry out activities aimed at creating better conditions for the development of responsible tourism in defense and protection of children and adolescents against sexual exploitation.
+The objective of the agreement is to formulate joint initiatives, establish mechanisms to improve conditions and promote responsible tourism to protect children and adolescents from sexual exploitation.

-The agreement aims to articulate efforts to promote and protect the rights of victims of crimes of human trafficking, smuggling of migrants and missing persons, as well as the protection of children and adolescents from situations that prevent them from enjoying their fundamental rights or that violate their human dignity.
+The agreement aims to coordinate efforts to protect the rights of victims of human trafficking, smuggling of migrants and missing persons, as well as the protection of children and adolescents from high-risk situations.